 James began singing as a chorister at Southwell Minster, Nottinghamshire, and he has performed with choirs that include the the BBC Singers and the Monteverdi Choir.
 He also sings regularly with church choirs in London that include those at Farm Street, Mayfair and Temple Church.

 Before moving to London, James sang as a Lay Clerk and ran Marketing and Communications for the Choir of St John’s College, Cambridge; he has reprised the latter role since 2020.
 He manages the college’s award-winning label with Signum Classics, collaborates with PR agents Premier Classical, and produces a variety of promotional content.
 In 2018, James directed the filming of the first video live-streamed Evensong at St John’s in collaboration with Classic FM.
 He is committed to raising awareness of the opportunities available to young musicians at St John’s, and so he is heavily involved in recruitment and outreach activities.

-If you would like to use this biography or CV for publicity purposes, please contact James for the most up-to-date version.
+If you would like to use the biography/CV/headshot for publicity purposes, please contact James for the most up-to-date version.